apache/jackrabbit-site/src/site/markdown/index.md

 ##### April 20th, 2015: Apache Jackrabbit Oak 1.2.1 released
 Jackrabbit Oak 1.2.1 is a patch release that contains fixes and improvements over the previous 1.2.0 release.
-See the downloads page for more details.

 ##### April 13th, 2015: Apache Jackrabbit Oak 1.2 released
 Apache Jackrabbit Oak 1.2 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the downloads page for more details.

 ##### April 7th, 2015: Apache Jackrabbit FileVault 3.1.18 released
 Jackrabbit FileVault 3.1.18 is current stable release of the recently donated repository content synchronization tool.